 About the Pulse Project

-With a mission to support our community, Flathead Electric Cooperative hosted Pulse Project on September 13 and 14, 2018.
-Our goal was to host the largest Red Cross Blood Drive in the history of Montana.
-And thanks to the support of our generous members, we did it!
+With a mission to support our community, Flathead Electric Cooperative hosted the first annual Pulse Project in 2018, where our community came together to achieve the largest Red Cross Blood Drive in Montana history and raised over $13,000 for energy assistance to help local families!

-The Pulse Project was designed to provide two basic needs in our community:
+The Pulse Project continues this year to provide two basic needs in our community: 1.) blood donations; and 2.) energy assistance funding.

-- Energy Assistance: Additionally, we collected pledges from businesses and individuals based on the number of pints of blood donated during September’s drive.
-Through the generous contributions of our sponsors, we were able to raise over $13,000!
+We are accepting pledges from businesses and individuals based on the number of pints of blood donated.
 These funds will be used to provide energy assistance funding to Flathead Electric members who are experiencing temporary financial burdens due to unexpected life circumstances.

 Who receives energy assistance through Pulse Project funds?